Gambling and online casinos in Sudan

 - gambling advertising is strictly prohibited.

-which control information flows, including Internet resources.
+The Ministry of the Interior and Sharia courts, which control information flows, including Internet resources.

 No legal market